datacite/blog/_posts/2016-03-28-location-of-the-citation.md

  - dryad
 ---

-I was pleased to present at [IDCC16](http://www.dcc.ac.uk/events/idcc16) on a research paper called “The location of the citation: Changing practices in how publications cite original data in the Dryad Digital Repository” (see preprint: Mayo et al [-@https://doi.org/10.5281/zenodo.32412]).
+I was pleased to present at [IDCC16](http://www.dcc.ac.uk/events/idcc16) on a research paper called _The location of the citation: Changing practices in how publications cite original data in the Dryad Digital Repository_ (see preprint: Mayo et al [-@https://doi.org/10.5281/zenodo.32412]).

 Recently, organizations including CrossRef and the Digital Curation Center (DCC) have recommended as a best practice that original data citations appear in the works cited sections of the article.
 We wondered: has data citation practice been changing in light of this guidance, and are there any visible trends over time?